 If you have some carrots at the back of the fridge that are looking a bit past their best, then throw them in the air fryer with a little oil and seasoning and it will totally transform them.
 The great thing about these is that you can have them a different way every time by adapting the seasoning.

 If you haven't tried air frying vegetables before, then you are missing out.
-Why not try our Air Fryer Mushrooms, Air Fryer Parsnips, Air Fryer Roast Potatoes, Air Fryer Brussels Sprouts or Air Fryer Broccoli?
+Why not try our Air Fryer Roasted Vegetables, Air Fryer Corn, Air Fryer Mushrooms, Air Fryer Parsnips, Air Fryer Brussels Sprouts or Air Fryer Broccoli?